mloesch/sickle/doc/tutorial.rst

 elements specified in the
 `Dublin Core Metadata Element Set <http://dublincore.org/documents/dces/>`_.

 .. note::

     Sickle only supports the OAI-DC format out of the box.
-See section XXX for how to extend Sickle for retrieving metadata in other formats.
+See the section on :ref:`customizing <customizing>` for information on how to extend Sickle for retrieving metadata in other formats.

 Initialize an OAI Interface